Men of Atlantic Cape

-The academic and social problems confronting Black/Latino males students are often exacerbated by the attitudes and practices that have established themselves as “tradition” in higher education arenas.
-Campus environments such as Atlantic Cape Community College are witnessing increased numbers in the attrition of Black/Latino males.
-This problem may suggest a lack of sensitivity or understanding of the Black/Latino culture and the dynamics of their development.
-As a result, professionals committed to the success of Black/Latino males may need to assume the role of educational advocates.
-Educational advocacy involves the initiation of activities to help the college community better understand the dynamics of male development from a Black/Latino perspective identify needs of Black/Latino male students and address those needs through various activities and provide support through group meetings under the leadership of Student Development staff members.
+The academic and social problems confronting Black and Latino male students are often exacerbated by the attitudes and practices that have established themselves as “tradition” in higher education arenas.
+Campus environments such as Atlantic Cape Community College are witnessing increased numbers in the attrition of Black and Latino males.
+This problem may suggest a lack of sensitivity or understanding of the Black and Latino culture and the dynamics of their development.
+As a result, professionals committed to the success of Black and Latino males may need to assume the role of educational advocates.
+Educational advocacy involves the initiation of activities to help the college community better understand the dynamics of male development from a Black and Latino perspective identify needs of Black and Latino male students and address those needs through various activities and provide support through group meetings under the leadership of Counseling and Support Services staff members.

-The Black/Latino Program at Atlantic Cape is unique in it's approach, since it has the direct support and involvement of the Diversity and Equity Committee of the Board of Trustees.
+The Men of Atlantic Cape (MAC) Program is unique in it's approach, since it has the direct support and involvement of the Diversity and Equity Committee of the Board of Trustees.
 Committee members meet with program participants to offer encouragement and support.

-The Black/Latino Male Retention Program sponsors lectures, workshops, conferences and group meetings to address the needs of program participants.
+The MAC Program sponsors lectures, workshops, conferences and group meetings to address the needs of program participants.
 Through these measures various aspects of academic success will be presented and participants are offered a safe environment in which to discuss obstacles that may interfere with the achievement of academic goals.

-The plight of the Black/Latino male in higher education will not be remedied overnight.
+The plight of the Black and Latino male in higher education will not be remedied overnight.
 However, by not ignoring this issue and making a concerted effort to address the high attrition rates of this population at Atlantic Cape Community College, the current trend may be reversed.

-The mission of the Atlantic Cape Black/Latino Male Retention Program is to promote the intellectual advancement of minority males by demonstrating and reinforcing the essential values of scholarship and perseverance through a series of activities that encourage self-motivation, self-empowerment, sound decision-making, academic excellence, the value of community service and becoming model citizens.
+The mission of the Men of Atlantic Cape Program is to promote the intellectual advancement of minority males by demonstrating and reinforcing the essential values of scholarship and perseverance through a series of activities that encourage self-motivation, self-empowerment, sound decision-making, academic excellence, the value of community service and becoming model citizens.

 Recent and Upcoming Activities

-Members of the Black and Latino Male Retention Program met at the Eastbay Crab and Grille Restaurant on December 18, 2008.
+Members of the MAC Program met at the Eastbay Crab and Grille Restaurant on December 18, 2008.
 This meeting was the last of a three part lecture series entitled, “Life Navigation 101” presented by Edward Marshall.